The 2026 Nebula Awards Conference Schedule

 With Brian U. Garrison, Nico Martinez Nocito, Casey Aimer, Jennifer Hudak, and Angela Liu.

-If you love poetry and you adore speculative fiction, you won’t want to miss this panel including some of the best up and coming SFF poets!
-Four 2026 Nebula Finalists will meet to discuss the state of spec fic poetry today, and to compare and contrast their own styles and methods for writing it.
+If you love poetry and you adore speculative fiction, you won’t want to miss this panel, which includes some of the best up-and-coming SFF poets!
+Four of this year’s Nebula Finalists will meet to discuss the state of spec fic poetry, and to discuss their own styles and methods for writing in the form.

-9:00 AM – 9:30 AM, Meet & Greets for all the panelists.
+9:00 AM – 9:30 AM, Meet & Greets (Concourse A) for all the panelists.
 Visit their tables or Zoom rooms to learn more and keep the conversation rolling!

 With Tananarive Due and Steven Barnes.

-SFF power couple Tananarive Due (2026 Nebula Toastmaster) and Grand Master Steven Barnes host this hands-on workshop, walking attendees through the basics of screenwriting, from choosing a story structure to writing a script that’s both engaging and will work well for producers and actors alike.
+SFF power couple Tananarive Due (this year’s Nebula Toastmaster) and Grand Master Steven Barnes host this hands-on workshop, where they will walk attendees through the basics of screenwriting: from choosing a story structure to writing a script that’s engaging enough to work well for producers, actors, and audiences alike.

 With Angeli Primlani, Alex Kingsley, Jessica Maison, and Daryl Gregory.

 Scriptwriting takes many forms.
-Our panel, including three 2026 Nebula finalists, will discuss a number of them, including the difference between writing a script for a platy, a comic book, and an audiodrama.
+In this panel, which includes three of this year’s Nebula finalists, the authors will discuss a number of script structures, including the difference between writing a script for a play, a comic book, and an audiodrama.

 With Jennifer Hudak, Beth Cato, Priya J. Sridhar, Alex Jennings, and Jaye Viner.

-We love our plots in SFF, the bigger the better.
+We love our plots in SFF: the bigger the better!
 But is plot everything?
-2026 Nebula Finalist Jennifer Hudak (The World to Come) leads the discussion about plot and its outsized importance in our minds, and which other elements of your story may be just as important, if not more.
+Nebula Finalist Jennifer Hudak (“The World to Come”) will lead the discussion about how plot is configured in conversations of craft, and which other elements of your story may be just as important, if not more.

 With Vanessa Ricci-Thode, K.A.
 Mielke, Jonathan Brazee, and Bert-Oliver Boehmer.

-Most major genre awards, including the Nebulas and the Hugos, usually go to authors who have traditionally published their works with one of the larger publishing houses.
-But that’s starting to change, as indie authors figure out how to break their way into the awards scene.
-Our panel tells you how they did it, and how you can too.
+Major genre awards, including the Nebulas, usually go to authors who have traditionally published their works with larger publishing houses.
+But that’s starting to change, as indie authors break their way into the awards scene with phenomenal tales.
+Our panelists tell you how they are working their magic in an industry with more paths to success than meet the eye.

-11:00 AM – 11:30 AM, Meet & Greets for all the panelists.
+11:00 AM – 11:30 AM, Meet & Greets (Concourse A) for all the panelists.
 Visit their tables or Zoom rooms to learn more and keep the conversation rolling!

-Members of SFWA’s various affinity groups who are attending Nebula Con 2026 are invited to meet at lunchtime for our first ever Affinity Groups Summit – where we will discuss intersectionality, identity, and how we can all work together across our groups to accomplish great things.
+Are you a member of SFWA’s various affinity groups?
+If you’re attending the Nebulas in-person this year, join us at lunchtime for our first ever Affinity Groups Summit – where we will discuss intersectionality, identity, and how we can work together across a range of affinity groups to accomplish great things for representation in industry.

 With Annalee Newitz and Diana M. Pho.

 Not sure how to get your work edited, let alone published?
 Our experienced panel has your back.
 Learn the ins and outs of editing – what’s a developmental edit?
 What about a sensitivity read?
-Alpha and beta readers?
-And the steps to take to finally see your work in print.
+Alpha and beta readers? – and the steps needed to finally see your work in print.

 With Sue Burke, Jason Sanford, Cody Sisco, and Jordan Kurella.

-1:00 PM – 2:00 PM, Panel 3-9 – Worldbuilding in General Short Fiction and Middle Grade Fiction: How Is It Different?
+1:00 PM – 2:00 PM, Panel 3-9 (O’Hare I) – Worldbuilding in General Short Fiction and Middle Grade Fiction: How Is It Different?

 With Michelle Knudsen, T.K.
-Rex, Rosemary Claire Smith, Gabrielle Byrne, Jaye Viner, and P.A.
+Rex, Rosemary Claire Smith, Gabrielle K. Byrne, Jaye Viner, and P.A.
 Cornell.

-Writing SFF in its more abbreviated forms – short fiction and middle grade fiction – requires a different approach from writing an expansive novel.
-2026 Nebula Finalist Michelle Knudsen (Into the Wild Magic) leads an all-star panel discussing writing short form spec fic – and how to wring the most world building out of a limited set of words.
+Writing SFF in abbreviated forms – short fiction and middle grade fiction – requires a different approach from writing a novel.
+Nebula Finalists Michelle Knudsen (Into the Wild Magic) and P.A.
+Cornell (Through the Machine”) are part of an all-star panel discussing writing short form spec fic – how to wring the most worldbuilding out of limited words.

 With John Wiswell, Ayana Gray, Wole Talabi, and C.J.
 Lavigne.

-2:00 PM – 2:30 PM, Meet & Greets for all the panelists.
+2:00 PM – 2:30 PM, Meet & Greets (Concourse A) for all the panelists.
 Visit their tables or Zoom rooms to learn more and keep the conversation rolling!

 Sunday, June 7

-With Ruthanna Emrys, Kenna Alexander, and Luis Enrique Torres.
+With Ruthanna Emrys, Kenna Alexander, Luis Enrique Torres, and Michael Capobianco.

-So-called AI, also referred to as Large Language Models (LLM) or Generative AI, is everywhere.
-Authors are having to navigate a challenging new landscape, finding their works stolen without permission or payment, and seeing AI being stuffed into almost every piece of software and every aspect of their lives.
+Generative AI, is everywhere.
+Authors are having to navigate a challenging new landscape, their works stolen without permission, seeing AI stuffed into every piece of software.
 How do we navigate this new reality?
-Our panelist take a look at the state of AI today, and what’s yet to come.
+Panelists discuss Emerging Tech’s new resource library.

 With Wole Talabi and Priya J. Sridhar.